PreMoE: Proactive Inference for Efficient Mixture-of-Experts: The PreMoE Framework

 \paragraph{From PEU to Computational Patterns.} By computing PEU scores for all $N_r$ experts across all MoE layers in the model, we obtain a complete ranking of expert importance for domain $T$.
 We define this layer-wise collection of PEU scores as the \textbf{computational pattern} for domain $T$:

 where $L$ is the number of MoE layers in the model.
 This pattern is a compact, interpretable representation of which experts are critical for a domain, serving as a blueprint for constructing specialized model instances.
-Crucially, extracting a pattern requires only a forward pass over a small calibration set (typically hundreds of samples), making it highly efficient even for models with hundreds of billions of parameters.
+Crucially, extracting a pattern requires only one offline forward pass over a small calibration set, with no gradient computation or parameter updates.
+Five to ten samples already recover most of the final accuracy, while our larger default sets mainly reduce variance in the PEU ranking (Appendix~\ref{app:calibration_efficiency}).
+The pattern is computed once before deployment and its cost is amortized across inference requests.